Q: DO I HAVE TO WAIT TO HAVE A COMPLETE PRODUCTION CREW BEFORE I SIGN UP?

 Q: WHAT RIGHTS DOES 168 CLAIM ON MY FILM?

 Producers are required to sign an entry and licensing contract.
 This contract gives the 168 limited license to your film.
-The contract document is included with the Application Agreement, which you can download and study here.
+The contract document is included with the Application Agreement.

 Q: DO I HAVE TO BE IN CALIFORNIA TO COMPETE?